longevityframework/longevity/manual/prelims/project-setup.md

 ## enabling macro annotations

-You will probably want to use the macro annotations provided in package `longevity.subdomain.annotations`.
+You will probably want to use the macro annotations provided in package `longevity.model.annotations`.
 To do so, you will need to add [Macro Paradise](http://docs.scala-lang.org/overviews/macros/paradise.html) to your build, like so: